heyitsaamir/SalatTimesBar/docs/index.md

 Simple Salat Times keeps features to what is essential so that you can keep up with your prayers in a timely manner.
 It intentionally does not contain extra features for the sake of simplicity.

+## Accurate Salat Times

+Powered by the excellent [AlAthan api](https://aladhan.com/prayer-times-api), which is an actively supported API used by a miriad of prayer times apps out there.
+It supports a tremendous number of toggles and features.
+This app only exposes a number of them, but if you feel like it's lacking, please feel free to post an [issue](#issues).

 ### Native Look & Feel

 The app follows Apple's guidance on clean, simple design and style.
 It supports both light and dark mode.